ArturoAmaya/CurricularAnalyticsDiff.jl/docs/src/install.md

 pkg> add https://github.com/ArturoAmaya/CurricularAnalyticsDiff.jl
 ```

-This is because this package hasn't been published publically yet.
+This is because this package hasn't been published publicly yet.
 Hopefully, it will be soon.

 In order to use the package, type:
 ```julia-repl